usb2snes/usb2snes/docs/index.md

 title: USB2SNES
 ---

-USB2SNES is way to communicate with the SNES.
+USB2SNES is way to communicate with the SNES or devices (including some emulators) that act like a SNES

 # Contents
 {:.no_toc}